vectordotdev/log-event-json-schema/README.md

 <details><summary><strong>5.
 Serverless Platform Function Invocation</strong></summary><p>

-A normalized event that represents function invocations on platforms like AWS Lambda or Google Cloud Functions.
+An event that represents a function invocation on serverless platforms like AWS Lambda or Google Cloud Functions:

 ```javascript
 {